Vegita2/decky-date-change/README.md

-# Decky DNS Settings
+# Decky Date Settings

-A plugin to override the systemd-resolved config file and enable features such as DNS over TLS from Decky
+A plugin to override the system date settings